|

 and making Britain

 a republic.
-After all, not only the USA,
+After all, not only the USA, it happened in France.
+There

-the Queen has done a job she did not choose for half a century, and the Queen
+Queen has done a job she did not choose for half a century, and the Queen

 Mother (Sylvia Syms) considers doing so an honor to